Blindness and Vision Loss Medical Malpractice | 2024 Latest Updates

 Premature infants with a low birth weight can be at risk of retinopathy of prematurity (ROP).

-To ensure that their vision is protected from abnormal growth patterns, which could lead to potential blindness, medical professionals recommend screening children under 32 weeks of gestational age or less than 1501 g of birth weight [4].
+To ensure that their vision is protected from abnormal growth patterns, which could lead to potential blindness, medical professionals recommend screening children under 32 weeks of gestational age or less than 1501 g of birth weight.

 Early detection through this simple procedure helps give babies a chance at optimal eye health.

-Failure to Catch Diagnose Detached Retina
+Failure to Diagnose Detached Retina

 Some individuals’ vision can be at risk due to detached retinas.
-As we age, the shrinking of the vitreous (the gel-like substance that fills our eyes) sometimes pulls too hard on the retina and causes vision loss.
+As we age, the shrinking of the vitreous (the gel-like substance that fills our eyes) sometimes pulls too hard on the retina and causes vision loss [5].

-Failure to Catch Intracranial Pressure
+Failure to Diagnose Intracranial Pressure

+The failure to diagnose increased intracranial pressure (ICP) can cause severe health risks.
 From blindness, permanent brain damage, long-term coma, and even death, this medical issue must not go unnoticed for it to be managed successfully [6].

 Acting quickly to address pressure on your brain can lead to a better outcome.
 Opting for the use of sophisticated intracranial monitoring devices may be especially beneficial if you have experienced a traumatic head injury and want to reduce increased ICP [7].